dataworks/smarthire/app/README.md

 https://localhost:8082/app/applicants
 ```

 If the ETL side has been configured, then the web app will be rendered and ready to go!
-If not, see the other [README](https://github.com/dataworks/internship-2016/tree/master/etl/README.md), otherwise the web page will be empty.
+Otherwise, see the other [README](https://github.com/dataworks/internship-2016/tree/master/etl/README.md), because the web page will be empty.

 ### Deploying the App on a Dedicated Server